 Parents Need to Know

-Holy Grail is one of the all-time best comedies that families with older kids can enjoy together (for Sir Galahad's bawdy run-in with the vestal virgins, you can always aim for that "next chapter" button).
-And, with all the quotable bits, it's only a matter of time before they're saying "Ni!" and "It's just a flesh wound."
+Monty Python and the Holy Grail is one of the all-time best comedies that families with older kids can enjoy together (for Sir Galahad's bawdy run-in with the vestal virgins, you can always skip forward by a few minutes).
+And with all the quotable bits, it's only a matter of time before kids are saying "Ni!" and "It's just a flesh wound."